 Treadmills come in different sizes.
 Which size do you need?
 Does it all depend on how much space you have?
-Let’s find out.
+Actually, how tall you are, and if you want to run or walk are the most important factors in deciding the right belt size.

 For the majority of the population a treadmill belt that measures 20” by 60” is the right size to comfortably run on.
 People under 5’10 can use a belt 20” x 55” without problems.
-People that are taller than 6’4 need 62” length.
-For walking, a belt that measures 16″ x 50″ is big enough.
+People who are taller than 6’4 need 62” length.
+For walking, and jogging, a belt that measures 16″ x 50″ is big enough.

 Why are these measurements important and how can you find out what will fit you?
 Find out below.